chipsalliance/caliptra-sw/runtime/README.md

 ### GET\_LDEV\_CERT

-ROM exposes a command to get a self-signed LDevID Certificate signed by IDevID.
+Exposes a command to get a self-signed LDevID Certificate signed by IDevID.
-GET\_LDEV\_CERT is not exposed by runtime firmware.

 Command Code: `0x4C44_4556` ("LDEV")